-Azure Cosmos DB for PostgreSQL
+What is Azure Cosmos DB for PostgreSQL?

 Azure Cosmos DB for PostgreSQL is a managed service for PostgreSQL extended with the Citus open source superpower of distributed tables.
 This superpower enables you to build highly scalable relational apps.
 You can start building apps on a single node cluster, the same way you would with PostgreSQL.
 As your app's scalability and performance requirements grow, you can seamlessly scale to multiple nodes by transparently distributing your tables.

 Real-world customer applications built on Azure Cosmos DB for PostgreSQL include software-as-a-service (SaaS) apps, real-time operational analytics apps, and high throughput transactional apps.
-These apps span various verticals such as sales and marketing automation, healthcare, Internet of Things (IoT) telemetry, finance, logistics, and search.
+These apps span various verticals such as sales and marketing automation, healthcare, Internet of Things (IoT) data, finance, logistics, and search.

 As you're looking to create applications with Azure Cosmos DB for PostgreSQL, ensure you've reviewed the following articles: